RedQ/listbook-doc/faq.md

 #### After deactivating and reactivating the theme my site is broken nothing is showing properly.
 How to fix?

 make sure `Listbook Helper` and `Listbook Algolia` plugin is active.
 If not please activate these plugins.
 These to plugin got deactivated when listbook theme is not active.

+#### Why my explore page not working

+Make sure you have configured your algolia settings and sync all data.
+Check `Plugin->Listbook Algolia` chapter in documentation.